 The number of mobile device users globally has risen substantially ever since smartphones became popular.
 It was not long ago that mobile device users overtook desktop users in numbers and the gap has only got wider from that point forth.
 This has mostly affected the e-commerce side of things—in the United States alone, experts estimate that more than 50% of e-commerce will be done via mobile platforms by 2021.

 Affiliate marketing—the basic premise of which is one party promoting the products or services of another party in exchange for a cut in profits—has quickly evolved to incorporate mobile platforms into its practice, a category called mobile affiliate marketing.
 With mobile device users constantly increasing, affiliate marketing in mobile is all about establishing a presence in that platform too.
 The purpose is to use the growing number of users, all of whom are potential customers, to their advantage.
-In this guide, get a comprehensive look of what mobile affiliate marketing is, what makes it work, how it differs from traditional marketing and ultimately the best programs available.
+In this guide, get a comprehensive look at what it is, what makes it work, how it differs from traditional marketing and ultimately the best programs available.

-How Does Mobile Affiliate Marketing Work
+How Does Mobile Affiliate Marketing Work?

 As is the case with affiliate marketing, the mobile equivalent works in the same way in that a company that sells products or offers certain paid services uses an affiliate (usually another company or an influencer) to promote said products or services for a commission.
 In other words, the affiliate puts an ad on their website/platform, customers see those ads and click them (which may or may not lead to a sale), and ultimately conversion rates are tracked to see how effective the process was and to determine sales rates.
 Based on the final data, the affiliate receives a portion of the money its own customers spent on the promoted product/service.
-This may get confusing to some and understandably so.
-The process, if not downright the same, is awfully similar to that of affiliate marketing.

 Simply put, these networks have a huge amount of daily traffic that they can offer to advertisers.
 The huge traffic is a major appeal to advertisers who can choose to publish and monetize their ads on those networks.
 It sounds counter-intuitive but the mobile platform, as far as affiliate marketing is concerned, is one that has not been over-saturated with competition yet.
 On the contrary, there are only a handful of great affiliates on the mobile platform worth their salt, which creates issues from a supply-demand perspective.
 This is not the case with its desktop counterpart, though it is what makes affiliate marketing on mobile phones so advantageous currently.